fkie-cad/squid/README.md

 ## Getting Started
 You can find detailed explanations how to harness `squid` in our [wiki](./wiki).
 For a gentle introduction, see the [hello world](./examples/helloworld) example.
-For a fuzzer that combines native and emulation-based fuzzing, see our [readelf fuzzer](./examples/readelf).
+For an example how to combine native and emulation-based fuzzing, see our [readelf fuzzer](./examples/readelf).
 Finally, consult the documentation on [docs.rs](https://docs.rs/squid).

 If you find that something is not properly documented / explained or you have any other questions, please